liyocee/arxiv_publications/Readme.md

     - To start the background worker that does the daily sync, run the commands:
         - Start the scheduler:  `./celery_beat.sh`
         - Start the workers:  `./celery_worker.sh`
-    - Ensure to run the above commands on an activated virtual env we created above
+    - Ensure to run the above commands on an activated virtual env that we've created above
     - You might want to add execute flag on the shell scripts before running them: `sudo chmod +x celery_beat.sh`